 This exhibition featured the work of 47 contemporary artists, all recipients of The Barnett and Annalee Newman Foundation Award.

 Invitation and identity created for the Jewish Museum’s 37th Annual Purim Ball.
 This year’s theme was loosley related to the museum’s exhibition, The Sassoons, a collection of art and objects collected by the Sassoon family.
 The invitation took inspiration from mizrahs—a paper cut typically placed on the eastern walls of homes or synagogues to indicate the direction of worship—from the museum’s collection.

 IDENTITY AND INVITATION

 Sketchbook guide designed to accompany the museum’s current exhibition, New York: 1962-1964.
 Each page of the guide contains illustrations of works in the show, along with a drawing activity related to each artist’s work.

 POPSHIFT SUMMIT 2020

-Designed for a virtual event in 2020 to provide participants with a tangible and memorable element of the event, during a very digital-heavy time.
-This 8-page booklet created for PopShift Summit, an event bringing television writers and showrunners together to create a more inclusive and intersectional future for the entertainment industry.
+Designed for PopShift Summit, a virtual event in 2020 to provide participants with a tangible and memorable element of the event, during a very digital-heavy time.
+The event brought television writers and showrunners together to discuss creating a more inclusive and intersectional future for the entertainment industry.